Rohit-Gahlawat/LaRokda/README.md

 **Behind the scenes**
 - **bank-webhook** — receives confirmations from the bank and credits wallets.
 - **bank-sweeper** — a background worker that picks up pending withdrawals and sends them to the bank.
+- **bank-server** — a dummy bank used for development.
+It answers add‑money and withdrawal requests after a random delay, with a random success or failure, so the whole money‑in/money‑out flow can be tested without a real bank.

 ---